 If the battery is low or disconnected, the engine compartment hatch can be opened manually.
-To open, lift the leading edge of the aft seat six to eight inches and remove the fast pin connecting the hatch to the lifting ram.
+Lift the front edge of the engine hatch/sun-pad six to eight inches (152-203 mm).
+Remove the fast pin connecting the hatch to the hydraulic system.